Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: Proof of Theorem

-\section{Proof of Theorem~2}
+\section{Proof of Theorem~\ref{thm:height-monotonicity}}

-This section proves Theorem~\ref{thm:height-monotonicity} via the same interpolation--and--gauge strategy as in the depth case.
+This section proves Theorem~\ref{thm:height-monotonicity} via the multiplicative interpolation from the theorem statement.
 The CMJ/BRW embedding and the identification of the height constant with $R_f:=\lambda_f\kappa_f$ are recalled in Section~\ref{sec:cmj-parameters}.
 We now focus on the monotonicity of $R_s$ along the GRD interpolation.